 - Hire, direct, or transfer employees, except when such assignment or transfer is done as a part of disciplinary purposes. - Reduce in force or lay off any employee because of lack of work or lack of money.
 Layoffs shall be conducted in accordance with the requirements of Article 17 Reduction in Force. - Determine appropriate staffing levels and work performance standards, except for employee safety considerations. - Determine work schedules, tours of duty, and daily assignments. - Determine quality and quantity of services to be offered to the public and the means and methods of offering those services. - Determine the content of the work day, including, without limitation, workload factors, except for employee safety considerations. - Take whatever action may be necessary to carry on its responsibilities in situations of emergency such as a riot, military action, natural disaster, or civil disorder.
 Such actions may include the suspension of this collective bargaining agreement for the duration of the emergency.
-Any action taken by the Department under the provisions of this subsection shall not be construed as a failure to negotiate or keep the intended good faith. - Manage its operation in the most efficient manner consistent with the best interests of all its citizens, taxpayers, and employees. - Promote employees and determine promotional procedures, as provided in N.R.S.
-280.310. - Educate and train employees and determine corresponding criteria and procedures. - The Department shall have such other exclusive rights as may be determined by N.R.S.
-288.150. - The Department's failure to exercise any right, prerogative, or function hereby reserved to it shall not be considered a waiver of that right, prerogative, or function.
+Any action taken by the Department under the provisions of this subsection shall not be construed as a failure to negotiate or keep the intended good faith.
+A fiscal emergency does not constitute an